ChosenOne2241/BM25/README.md

 # BM25
 The script `bm25.py` searches the [Cranfield collection](http://ir.dcs.gla.ac.uk/resources/test_collections/cran/) using the [BM25](https://en.wikipedia.org/wiki/Okapi_BM25), with queries supplied by the user.
 And also it offers 5 evaluation methods (precision, recall, MAP, P at N and NDCG at N) to measure the efficiency; [bPref method](http://ws680.nist.gov/publication/get_pdf.cfm?pub_id=150469) (Buckley & Voorhees, "Retrieval Evaluation with Incomplete Information", SIGIR 2004) is not provided here since complete relevance judgments are available.

 For the first time one runs the script by simply typing `python3 bm25.py` (and all extra arguments are ignored), a human-readable JSON file called `index.json` is generated, containing a dictionary with terms and their stemming forms, term vectors, and lengths for each document abstract.
-From the second times onwards, `index.json` must exist in the same directory and is used to calculate ranks.
-Mode can be selected by using the `-m` flag; possible options are `manual` and `evaluation` and the default one is `manual`.
+From the second times onwards, `index.json` must exist in the same directory of the script and is used to calculate ranks.
+Mode can be selected by using the `-m` option: possible options are `manual` and `evaluation` and the default one is `manual`.
 Selecting `evaluation` will run and evaluate results for all queries in the `cran.qry` file.
-Also, in `evaluation` mode, an output file of evaluation results is created supposing `-o` option is present; the default value is ``evaluation_output.txt`` if no specific file name is given.
-For each query, there are exactly 15 results to be returned.
+Also, in `evaluation` mode, an output file of BM25 evaluation results is created supposing `-o` option is present; the default value is ``evaluation_output.txt`` if no specific file name is given.
+For each query, there are exactly `MOST_RELEVANT` results to be returned.
 Each line in this text file has three fields, separated by spaces, as follows:

 1. Query ID.
 2. Document ID.
 3. Rank (beginning at 1 for each query).

-And selecting `manual` will allow users to type queries from keyword until a stop word `QUIT` is entered or KeyboardInterrupt exception is raised.
-And in `manual` mode, the script maintains a buffer for typing history, which means user can use arrow keys to browse history for current session.
-For each query, *at most* top 15 relevant documents are printed.
+And selecting `manual` will allow users to type queries from keyword until a stop word "QUIT" is entered or KeyboardInterrupt exception is raised.
+And in `manual` mode, the script maintains a buffer for typing history, which allows user to use arrow keys to browse history for current session.
+For each query, *at most* top `MOST_RELEVANT` relevant documents are printed.
 Type `python3 bm25.py -h` for more help information.

 Here is a list of all files in the repository: